eclipse-uprotocol/up-transport-zenoh-cpp/README.md

 $ git clone https://github.com/eclipse-uprotocol/up-client-zenoh-cpp.git
 ```
 ## How to Use the Library
-To add up-cpp to your conan build dependencies, simply add the following to your conanfile.txt:
+To add up-client-zenoh-cpp to your conan build dependencies, simply add the following to your conanfile.txt:
 ```
 [requires]
-up-cpp/0.1
 up-cpp-client-zenoh/0.1
 protobuf/3.21.12